gocraft/health/README.md

 healthd & healthtop
 * A web UI that is built into healthd
+* Keep track of multiple service types so that we can use one healthd to monitor multiple types of applications
 * Ability to drill into specific jobs to see top errors
 * tests
 * general love